 HPAI H5N6 viruses first emerged in China in 2013 and have been reported by several Asian countries.
 The Asian lineage H5N6 causes severe clinical signs in poultry and associated mortality.
-The outbreaks in these countries have led to significant destruction of poultry and disposed of for control measures by the veterinary authorities.
+The outbreaks in these countries have led to significant destruction of poultry for control measures by the veterinary authorities.
 This group of H5N6 viruses has also been associated with human infection, including a number of deaths.
 A total of 19 laboratory-confirmed cases of human infection with influenza A (H5N6) virus, including six deaths, have been reported to WHO from China since 2014.

-In 2017 - 2018, a new variant strain of HPAI H5N6 emerged and these outbreaks are ongoing in Asia and Europe.
+In 2017 - 2018, a new variant strain of HPAI H5N6 emerged and caused multiple outbreaks in poultry and wild birds of Asia and European Countries.
+Many of these outbreaks are now resolved and only a few outbreaks are currently reported in comparison to the previous events.
 These viruses are different from the H5N6 viruses associated with the human infections in China.
-Detection of this new strain of H5N6 virus in migratory bird species pose a potential threat for the dissemination of this virus by wild birds within and outside Asia and Europe.
+Detection of this new strain of H5N6 virus in migratory bird species poses a potential threat for the dissemination of this virus by wild birds within and outside Asia and Europe.

 H5N2 HPAI outbreaks continue to be reported from Chinese Taipei since its origin in 2012.
-Russia for the first time in December 2017 reported an outbreak of H5N2 in birds.
+Russia for the first time in December 2017 experienced outbreaks of H5N2 in birds and continue reporting new cases.
 These H5N2 viruses cause varying levels of pathogenicity in poultry that led to significant losses for the poultry industry.